Allan Sliman

 Allan Melrose Sliman (27 February 1906 – 14 April 1945), sometimes known as Jack Sliman, was a Scottish professional footballer who made over 370 Football League appearances for Chesterfield and Bristol City as a centre half.
 He also had a spell as player-manager of non-League club Chelmsford City.

 Career

 A centre half, Sliman began his career with Scottish League Second Division club Arthurlie, before Bristol City manager Alex Raisbeck paid a £280 fee to bring him to the Second Division club in September 1928.
 After making 136 league appearances for Bristol City, Sliman joined Second Division club Chesterfield for a £1,738 fee on 4 March 1932.
 He remained at Saltergate until October 1938 and was a part of the club's 1935–36 Third Division South title-winning team.
-Sliman finished his career with Southern League club Chelmsford City during the 1938–39 season and aside from captaining the club, he held the role of player-manager between October 1938 and March 1939.
+Sliman finished his career with Southern League club Chelmsford City during the 1938–39 season.
+Aside from captaining the club, he held the role of player-manager between October 1938 and March 1939.